Employee Experience in 2020: The Moments that Mattered

 One of the highlights of my year has been watching our customers do just this.
 They used Limeade technology to keep their frontline workers safe on the jobsite, to show support of racial equity and to connect employees when the rest of the world feels so divided.

 To bring an experience rooted in care to life, organizations need to focus on the whole person — the integration of holistic well-being, sense of inclusion and culture at work.
 Cool surveys, AI and analytics are important, but they can’t do it alone.

 Employees and companies are hoping that 2021 is brighter.
 I hope so too — and I believe that it can be done with the right technology, capabilities and a trusted partner that can help deliver these moments in a way that isn’t heroic, it’s every day.

 7 times 2020 put your EX strategy to the test

 But before we move forward, let’s look back at the countless opportunities that employers had to show care to their employees in the moments that mattered.
 If your efforts fell short, it’s not too late.
 Let’s learn from the past and work together to build a better EX for everyone.

 1. COVID-19 begins spreading across the globe

 In March, distant rumblings of a virus suddenly became a real threat to communities around the world.
 No one knew exactly how it spread, what the symptoms were or how deadly it could become.
 In one of the most frightening times in modern history, some companies took immediate action in delivering the care, community and resources their employees needed.
 Others did not.
 This is #EmployeeExperience.
-Usage of the Limeade ONE platform increased 54% in the weeks to follow, as customers used solutions to reach employees where they were, when they needed it.
+Usage of the Limeade platform increased 54% in the weeks to follow, as customers used solutions to reach employees where they were, when they needed it.